Structural design and code-check of a steel frame (EN)

 Then select the joint CON2 and edit it in the module IDEA StatiCa Connection.

-Instead of adding operations step-by-step, import a predefined template from the file for download bellow this tutorial.
+Instead of adding operations step-by-step, import a predefined template in Connection Browser.

-And apply the template to cut the working time while choosing appropriate bolt assembly and cleat size.
+Apply the template to cut the working time while choosing the appropriate bolt assembly and cleat size.